Dimibe/grouped_list/README.md

 The parameter `groupByValue` has the return type of the defined `groupBy` function.

 #### Optional Parameters:
+* `useStickyGroupSeparators`.
+If set to true the top `groupSeparator` will stick on top.
+Default is `false`.
-* `order`: By default it's GroupedListOrder.ASC.
-Change to GroupedListOrder.DESC for reversing the group sorting.
+* `order`: By default it's `GroupedListOrder.ASC`.
+Change to `GroupedListOrder.DESC` for reversing the group sorting.
 * `separator`: A Widget which defines a separator between items inside a section.
 * `sort`: A bool which defines if the passed data should be sorted by the widget.
-By default it's true.
+By default it's `true`.

 ### Notice:
  * The item builder functions only creates the actual list items.
 For seperator items use the `separator` parameter.